TheophilusM/DockerAndKubernetes/README.md

 * Allow sharing of data (file or folders) between:
     - host & containers
         - bind mount volumn
+        - anonymous volumns
     - containers
+*

 ### **Dockerfile**
-* Contain information on how to create an image
+* Contain information on how to build an image
 * **dockerignore** file

 ### **Tags and Versiom**